The-RG-Archive/lifeinvader.com/README.md

 ## About this project:
 This website was remade on the base of "MGgames100" copy's of all company websites, Wayback Machine code, Wiki pages, and most important Youtube Videos exploring the website and its pages.
+This website also works on mobile like the original but it still has some bugs.

 ## List of known domains:
 All of these have been restored at this point